Skip to main content

 tools.*

-Global object tools, allows access to built-in A-Parser functions (analog of template toolkit tools $tools.*).
+Global object tools, allows access to built-in A-Parser functions (similar to templating engine tools $tools.*).

 this.doLog()

-Shows whether task logging is enabled, can be used as a flag for optimization, for cases when logging is not enabled and a complex expression is passed as an argument to this.logger.put
+Shows whether job logging is enabled, can be used as a flag for optimization, for cases where logging is not enabled and the argument to this.logger.put is a complex expression

 this.logger.*